open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 |-------------------------------------------------|----------------------------------------------------------------------|-----------|-------------------|------------|------------------|------------------|
 | process.runtime.dotnet.**gc.collections.count** | Number of times garbage collection has occurred since process start. | `{times}` | ObservableCounter | `Int64`    | gen              | gen0, gen1, gen2 |

-Note: Each dimension doesn't include the collection counts for the higher generation. e.g. count for gen1 is `GC.CollectionCount(1) - GC.CollectionCount(0)`.
+Note: Collecting a generation means collecting objects in that generation and all its younger generations.
+However, each dimension for this metrics doesn't include the collection counts for the lower generation. e.g. count for gen1 is `GC.CollectionCount(1) - GC.CollectionCount(0)`.

 The API called in this section is: